Virgil Cantini: Life

-Cantini and his wife settled in the Oakland neighborhood of Pittsburgh, where they had two daughters, Maria and Lisa, and lived for 60 years.
+Cantini and Lucille settled in the Oakland neighborhood of Pittsburgh, where they had two daughters, Maria and Lisa, and lived for 60 years.
 His home on the 200 block of South Craig Street also served as his studio and gallery.

 Beginning in 1948, Cantini's artwork gained national exposure when his enamel "Masquerade" was juried at the 13th National Ceramic Exhibition in Syracuse, New York.
 In 1953, he was named one of the "Hundred Leaders of Tomorrow" by Time magazine.
 In 1956, the Pittsburgh Center for the Arts named Cantini the region's Artist of the Year, and he was awarded a Guggenheim Fellowship in 1957.
 By 1959, Cantini was considered among the most prominent contemporary enamelists, with his work included regularly in New York's Museum of Contemporary Crafts exhibitions.
 Cantini was awarded the Pope Paul VI Bishop's Medal in 1964 for "outstanding contribution in the field of liturgical art", and in 1968, he was awarded the Davinci Medal by the Cultural Heritage Foundation of the Italian Sons & Daughters of America.